×

 Definition of Caramel and Quark

 Do you know What is Caramel and Quark.
 If you are looking for the definition of Caramel and Quark or want to know what is Caramel and Quark?, then this is where you will fetch your answers.
 Well, in simple terms Caramel is a liquid made by heating and cooking sugar or syrup until it turns brown that is used as an ingredient for coloring and flavoring food.
 While Quark is a type of fresh dairy product, common for the cuisines of German-speaking countries made by warming soured milk until the desired degree of coagulation (denaturation, curdling) of milk proteins is met, and then strained.
 Both these products are unique in their own ways.
-Caramel is a Not Available colored dairy product and Quark is Not Available colored.
+Caramel is a colored dairy product and Quark is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Caramel bears Not Available flavor with a Not Available aroma whereas Quark has Not Available flavor and a Not Available aroma.
+Caramel bears flavor with a aroma whereas Quark has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Caramel originated in American, whereas origin of Quark is traced back to Germany.